Spending Christmas Eve Around Europe

 Many European cities emphasize sustainability in their Christmas celebrations:

-• Green Transportation: Travelling across multiple locations by train is one of the most environment friendly ways of transport that Europe boasts of.
+• Green Transportation: Travelling across multiple locations by train is one of Europe’s most environmentally friendly modes of transport.

 Tips for Traveling During Christmas

-• Book Early: Airline tickets, hotel bookings, and concert or theatrical performances, for example, get snatched up in a matter of hours during this time of the year.
+• Book Early: Airline tickets, hotel bookings, and concert or theatrical performances, for example, can be snapped up in a matter of hours during this time of year.

-• Pack Smart: Organize proper clothing for cold climate and also wear accessories that will protect you from wet climate when doing outdoor activities.
+• Pack Smart: Organize proper clothing for a cold climate, and wear accessories that protect you from a wet environment when doing outdoor activities.

-• Embrace Local Customs: Engage in traditional events to have a rich experience If conducted alone, engage in traditional practices.
+• Embrace Local Customs: Participate in traditional events to enrich your experience.
+If conducted alone, engage in traditional practices.

 Unique Regional Christmas Eve Celebrations